PrototypeZone/tech104/tech104lab02.md

 ```shell
     chmod g+x .
 ```
-7. Write pseudocode of future functionality in the form of comments into your program e.g.
+7. Write pseudocode of future functionality in the form of at least 12 lines of comments into your program e.g.
 ```c
     // This program will take a Fahrenheit temperature as input.